 When Your Childhood Fave is Problematic

-I was recently at WorldCon, where I talked about unicorns with Peter S Beagle, fangirled over Mary Robinette Kowal reading us an excerpt from a secret new project, went to many great panels on topics such as dark academia,and techno-orientalism, and best of all, I caught up with old friends and made some new ones.
+I was recently at WorldCon, where I talked about unicorns with Peter S Beagle, fangirled over Mary Robinette Kowal reading us an excerpt from a secret new project, and went to many great panels on topics such as dark academia and techno-orientalism.
+Best of all, I caught up with old friends and made some new ones.
 In conversation with one of my new friends, we shared stories about our young children, and she told me that her daughter has recently got really into Star Wars and she especially loves Darth Vader.
 There’s something particularly adorable about a three-year-old girl going straight to the Dark Side, and her mum was delighted to be able to share her favourite media with her daughter.

 However, I found myself feeling a little bit sad, because guess what?
 My childhood fave is problematic.
 You’ve probably already guessed what it is.
 Yep, that’s right, the boy wizard.
 I adored those books growing up — I’m slightly too old to have day-dreamed about getting a letter on my 11th birthday inviting me to join a world of witchcraft and wizardry, but I still loved immersing myself in the magic and the drama of it all.
 I would have loved to introduce my children to those books.